-HERE MEDIA PARTNERS WITH VIMEO TO SPOTLIGHT LGBT PROGRAMMING
+HERE MEDIA AND VIMEO PARTNER TO SPOTLIGHT LGBT PROGRAMMING

 New Partnership Highlights Content Made For and By the LGBT Community Including the Here Media Films Out West and Hush Up Sweet Charlotte

-February XX, 2016 (Los Angeles, CA) – Today, Here Media, the world’s leading LGBT media and marketing strategy firm, and video streaming service, Vimeo partnered on a new initiative to spotlight the groundbreaking work being created by LGBT filmmakers.
-As the start of an on-going relationship intended to showcase industry diversity, this revolutionary partnership brings Vimeo into the LGBT space with quality LGBT content.
+February 16, 2016 (Los Angeles, CA) – Today, Here Media, the world’s leading LGBT media and marketing strategy firm, and video streaming platform, Vimeo partnered on a new initiative to spotlight the groundbreaking work being created by LGBT filmmakers.
+The partnership extends Vimeo’s commitment to diversity in the LGBT space with an investment in quality LGBT programming.
 The deal also allows Vimeo to directly reach the influential LGBT consumer through marketing and advertising campaigns that will run across Here Media’s iconic brand platforms, including The Advocate, OUT, Pride.com, Here TV, and Plus magazine.

-Paul Colichman, CEO of Here Media shared, “As Vimeo expands into the LGBT space, we look forward to providing the best LGBT content on another outstanding platform.
-By partnering with Vimeo, Here Media further expands its community of storytellers, innovators and influencers and upholds its mission to give a creative voice to all people in the LGBT space, as well as bridging our brand’s audiences to these content creators.”
+Paul Colichman, CEO of Here Media shared, “By partnering with Vimeo, Here Media further expands its community of storytellers, innovators and influencers and upholds its mission to give a creative voice to all people in the LGBT space, as well as bridging our brand’s audiences to these content creators.”

+Sam Toles, Vimeo’s Head of Global Content Acquisitions and Distribution added “Vimeo has always been proud to support diversity in its programming.
+We are delighted to further our commitment to sharing the screen with the most talented LGBT creators through this exciting collaboration”.

 The first Here Media film included in the partnership comes from Billy Clift, the director behind the critically-acclaimed feature film Baby Jane?.
-Written and directed by Clift, the comedic thriller, Hush Up Sweet Charlotte, premiered on Vimeo on February 15, 2016, and is available at [insert link].
+Written and directed by Clift, the comedic thriller, Hush Up Sweet Charlotte, premiered on Vimeo on February 15, 2016, and is available at https://vimeo.com/ondemand/hushupsweetcharlotte.
 Charlotte Holler is about to lose everything, especially her mind, in this parody of the Bette Davis cult classic Hush Hush Sweet Charlotte.
 The film stars Mink Stole, David Millbern and Varla Jean Merman.

 Out West, the second Here Media film in the partnership, centers on celebutante Prissy Alcott, who leaves her luxe Reno life behind and returns to her childhood home in Colorado after learning that her family has gone broke and is selling their ranch.
 She tries to reboot the family enterprise as a dude ranch with the help of her three gay friends.
 Directed by Lee Brownstein, Out West stars Jennifer Elyse Cox, Sean Astin, and Daniel Baldwin.